ashita-agarwal/Result-Management-Application/README.md

 1. Signin/up to https://www.mongodb.com/cloud/atlas/register
 2. Create a cluster and connect it to your application.
 3. Refer to : https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/
-4. Do edit your <password> and database name in the connection string.
+4. Do edit your password and database name in the connection string copied to app.js file.

 ## Backend
 1. Open the project in Visual Studio Code.